shuynh25/Sample-Work/README.md

 # SQLASSIGN
-From a past assignment largely focused on filtering data sample client data
+From a past assignment largely focused on filtering sample client data

 # DataCleaning
 Taking raw data used for the regressional analysis for the project and rearanging variables and creating new subsets for specific pieces of information.